 Rosemary Mustard Grilled Chicken

-Rosemary Mustard Grilled Chicken is one of my long-time favorite grilled chicken recipes, and everyone in my huge extended family loves this recipe.
-And this recipe has so many good memories for me!
+Rosemary Mustard Grilled Chicken is one of my favorite grilled chicken recipes, and everyone in my family makes this lemon rosemary chicken.
+And this popular grilled chicken recipe has so many good memories for me!

 Rosemary Mustard Grilled Chicken is a recipe that makes me want to hold on to summer!
 And even though Very Greek Grilled Chicken is probably the most pinned and viewed grilled chicken recipe on the blog, if you asked me about the grilled chicken I’ve personally made most often, this Rosemary Mustard Chicken would win, hands down.

 I’ve made this tasty chicken that’s marinated in lemon, olive oil, mustard, garlic, and chopped fresh rosemary for family parties, wedding showers, baby showers, dinners with friends, and even just for dinners for myself.
 No doubt about it, this is my signature grilled chicken recipe, and lots of the cooks in my huge extended family make it regularly as well.